eraxillan/qgit5/README_WIN.txt

 WINDOWS DEVELOPER INFO

-This version has been tested with Visual C++ 2008, there is a VC2008 solution and a project file for your convenience.
+This version has been tested with Visual C++ Community 2015, there is a VC2015 solution and a project file for your convenience.

 Please note, the FIRST TIME you need to generate a Makefile.
 To do this